sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

   monetary unit, e.g. "EUR".

 ### :action/calculate-tx-provider-commission

+**Deprecated**: use `:privileged-set-line-items` to have full control of the calculation and the line items

 Calculates the provider commission, sets the transaction payout amount and adds a `:line-item/provider-commission` line-item.